dart-lang/site-www/src/_guides/language/sound-problems.md

 #### Command line analyzer

-If you are running dartanalyzer from the command line and you don't see expected strong mode errors, make sure of the following:
+If you are running dartanalyzer from the command line and you don't see expected strong mode errors, try the following:

 <ul markdown="1">
 <li markdown="1">